Ezekiel's Warning to Israel, Judah, Gog & Magog

-Chapter 36 Preview: It will come as a great shock to the millions of survivors of the twelve nations of Israel to learn that the captivity and eventual escape from captivity of the millions of primarily English speaking people of the world is all recorded in extreme detail in their dust covered Bibles that lie around as good luck charms.
-Our friends, those fortunate enough to survive will learn about these things when they are summonsed by God to the New Israel!
+Back Next Chapter 22, Part 1 Preview: The reality of Ezekiel’s warnings to the twelve nations of Israel (and Gog & Magog) will come as a complete shock to the millions of survivors of the Tribulation as they learn that the captivity and eventual escape from captivity of the millions of primarily English speaking people of the world is all recorded in extreme detail in their dust covered Bibles that lie around as good luck charms.
+Our friends, those fortunate enough to survive, will learn about these things when they are summonsed by Yehovah (God) to the New Israel!

 INDEX

-Yet today there are some men teaching that the twelve tribes of Israel will not be taken into captivity.
-To believe that is to misunderstand most of Biblical prophecy!
+Today few even consider that the twelve tribes of Israel could be be taken into captivity again.
+To misunderstand that is to misunderstand most of Biblical prophecy!
 This summarization of the book of Ezekiel shows from a single book of prophecy the overwhelming error of the rose tinted glasses approach.
-Only a few complementary scriptures are added.
+Only a few complementary Bible passages are added.

-The purpose of this overview of the book of Ezekiel is to emphasize what Ezekiel had to say about the suffering of the twelve nations of Israel before the Battle of Gog and Magog!
+The purpose of this overview of the book of Ezekiel is to emphasize what Ezekiel had to say about the suffering of the twelve nations of Israel prior to the Battle of Gog and Magog!
 The twelve tribes-turned-nations will be reduced to being tribes again before the next population explosion.

 There are many articles on the Battle of Gog and Magog.
 Google finds nearly half a million references on the web.
-It is the purpose of this chapter to use the entire book of Ezekiel as the context for this battle rather than begin the explanation toward the end of Ezekiel’s prophecy.
+It is the purpose of this chapter to use the entire book of Ezekiel as the context for this coming battle rather than begin the explanation toward the end of Ezekiel’s prophecy.
 The entire book is a cohesive account.
-If you dont factor in the first 37 chapters you will not understand the punch line!
-The battle of Gog and Magog takes place after the “Great Tribulation”, that is The Time After Jacob’s Trouble.
+If you don’t factor in the first 37 chapters you will not understand the conclusion!
+The battle of Gog and Magog takes place following the Day of the Lord Yehovah which is the Jubilee year immediately after the “Great Tribulation”, the time I call The Time After Jacob’s Trouble.
+This is after the Millennium has already begun, but the Everlasting Kingdom is still small like a mustard seed, like leaven (Matthew 13:31-33).
 If you are not familiar with prophecies concerning all twelve tribes of Israel (Jacob) then you would really be advised to read the “troubling” untold story of the Second Exodus at the above link!
-What almost all commentators ride roughshod over is the simple fact that all twelve tribes of Israel are the intended victims of this great army, not simply todays Jewish state of “Israel”.
-There are separate prophecies for that Israel (which is really “Judah and Jerusalem”).
-So we need to understand that there are still twelve tribes of Israel today and they are part of a very well thought out plan.
+What almost all commentators ride roughshod over is the simple fact that all twelve tribes of Israel are the intended victims of this great army, not simply today’s Jewish state of “Israel”.
+There are separate prophecies for “Judah and Jerusalem”.
+(Ezekiel 5:8 comes to mind.)
+But we need to understand that there are still twelve tribes of Israel today and they are part of a very well thought out plan.
+This is the best article on the topic I have found.
+I sent this comment to the writer: “I will be linking to it.
+But the NLT reference to “unburied" is not supported by the Hebrew by any stretch, tho it is a fair assumption.
+I would love to see references to all 12 tribes of Israel returning (Ezekiel 37, the previous chapter), which is easily demonstrated, and not an uncommon understanding among the Jews.
+The BritAm.org site has several whole books on that.”

-Was Jesus answering figuratively when He told Peter his destiny?
+Was Yeshua (Jesus) answering figuratively when He told Peter (Cephas) his destiny?

-This is by no means the place to digress into finding out who Israel is today but if you want historic, scientific and scriptural proof that Israel is the foundational stock of the USA and the British commonwealth nations of Canada, Australia and South Africa etc., then you should absolutely check out the Brit-Am website!
+This is by no means the place to digress into finding out who Israel is today, but if you want historic, scientific and Scriptural proof that Israel is the foundational stock of the USA and the British commonwealth nations of Canada, Australia and South Africa etc., then you should absolutely check out the Brit-Am website and begin checking out his sources.
+But I always add this disclaimer!

-The whole purpose for this chapter of Mysteries of the Everlasting Kingdom is to demonstrate that the entire book of Ezekiel is about the future CAPTIVITY of these modern tribes of Israel during the Great Tribulation.
+The whole purpose for this chapter of Mysteries of the Everlasting Kingdom book series is to demonstrate that the entire book of Ezekiel is about the future CAPTIVITY of these modern tribes of Israel during the Tribulation.
 It’s about a Second Exodus out of that captivity, followed by the incredible battle of Gog and Magog waged against the newly reunited twelve tribes of Israel.
-The final nine chapters of Ezekiel describe the time after Israel conquers the Holy Land and the temple at the beginning of the Everlasting Kingdom.
+The final nine chapters of Ezekiel describe the time after Israel conquers the Special (holy) Land, in particular the Temple site at the beginning of the Everlasting Kingdom.

 There are many “prophecy buffs”.
-A small minority understand who Israel is but the message of our captivity is very unpopular and some are trying to divorce the captivity from end time prophecy.
-Ezekiel has something to say about these people as we shall soon see!
+A small minority understand who Israel is, but the message of our captivity is very unpopular and some are trying to divorce the captivity from end time prophecy.
+Ezekiel has something to say about these people as we are about see!

 Here is how Matthew Henry’s Commentary begins the book of Ezekiel.
-While, as Henry states “our salvation does not depend upon” understanding the book—your life may very well depend on it! (as Ezekiel explained in chapters 3 & 33):
+Henry states, “our salvation does not depend upon” understanding the book”.
+But what he failed to understand is that your life may very well depend on it! (as Ezekiel explained in chapters 3 & 33):

 “...
 Here is one continued vision, beginning at this chapter, to the end of the book, which is justly looked upon to be one of the most difficult portions of scripture in all the book of God.
 The Jews will not allow any to read it till they are thirty years old, and tell those who do read it that, though they cannot understand every thing in it, ‘when Elias comes he will explain it.’
 Many commentators, both ancient and modern, have owned themselves at a loss what to make of it and what use to make of it.
 But because it is hard to be understood we must not therefore throw it by, but humbly search concerning it, get as far as we can into it and as much as we can out of it, and, when we despair of satisfaction in every difficulty we meet with, bless God that our salvation does not depend upon it, but that things necessary are plain enough, and wait till God shall reveal even this unto us ....”

-This commentary was written in 1712, so the fantasy about the creation of the State of “Israel” fulfilling all of these prophecies beginning in 1948, as so many teach today, was not a part of his thinking.
+Matthew Henry’s commentary was written in 1712, so the fantasy about the creation of the State of fulfilling all of these prophecies beginning in 1948, as so many teach today, was not a part of his thinking.
 The pains that people often take in accurately identifying the peoples of Gog and Magog are of almost no value until you understand who they are going to attack—who Israel is in prophecy.
 Even now, some of the wise are falling—people who know who Israel is are falling for deceptions and flatteries about a future United States of Israel becoming a nation again without the birth pangs of slaughter and slavery.
 Ezekiel’s prophecy is not a collection of disconnected prophecies laid out like a smorgasbord where you can pick out just what you like.
-The 1948 crowd must leave out of their scenario large segments of passages that do not fit their ideas.
-They call these passages “figurative”, a code word for irrelevant—essentially saying that you should cover certain passages with your finger as you read around them.
+The 1948 crowd must leave out of their scenario the vast number of Bible chapters that don’t fit their ideas.
+They call these passages “figurative”, or essentially irrelevant, or that they were fulfilled long ago, or that they are in major fulfillment right now—basically saying that you should cover certain passages with your finger as you read around them.
 They would prefer that you just read their commentary and their carefully isolated passages.

-The following is a bare bones (dry bones) chapter by chapter sketch of the of the book of Ezekiel.
+The following is a bare bones (dry bones) chapter by chapter sketch of the of the book of Ezekiel, with the Second Exodus in mind.

 CHAPTER 1

-The promised land will again be the possession of the twelve tribes of Israel by Jubilee 2027 AD.
-Again, quoting from Matthew Henry’s Commentary he notes that the prophecies concerning the promised land are again a future hope.
+The Promised Land will again be the possession of the twelve tribes of Israel by Jubilee 2031 AD.
+Again, quoting from Matthew Henry’s Commentary he notes that the prophecies concerning the promised land are a future hope.

-Ezekiel 1:1 Now it happened in the thirtieth year, in the fourth month, in the fifth day of the month, as I was among the captives by the river Chebar, that the heavens were opened, and I saw visions of God.
+Ezekiel 1:1 During 'my' thirtieth year on the fifth day of the fourth month, while I was by the river Chebar among the exiles, the skies parted and I saw visions from Elohim.
+(God).

-This was more than a simple vision because God was doing some literal hands on teaching:
+This was more than a simple vision because Yehovah was doing some literal hands on teaching:

-1:3 ... the word of [Yehovah’] came expressly to Ezekiel the priest, the son of Buzi, in the land of the Chaldeans by the river Chebar; and the hand of [Yehovah] was there on him.
+1:3 the Word of Yehovah came directly to Ezekiel the priest, the son of Buzi, in the land of the Chaldeans by the river Chebar.
+The hand of Yehovah came on him there.

-The very first thing that Ezekiel saw was God’s awesome set of wheels!
-Surely this was to impress upon Ezekiel the importance of the messages that he would be receiving.
+The very first thing that Ezekiel saw was Yehovah’s awesome set of wheels!
+Surely this was to impress on Ezekiel the importance of the phenomenon that he would be witnessing.

-I dont recall anyone else seeing God’s radiance in color, yet Ezekiel said that His appearance was like a “rain” “bow”
+I don’t recall anyone else seeing Yehovah’s radiance in color, yet Ezekiel said that His appearance was like a “rainbow”.

 CHAPTER 2